 Welcome to the Unconstrained Ear Recognition Challenge!

-We are proud to announce the 1st Unconstrained Ear Recognition Challenge (UERC) that will be organized in the scope of the IEEE/IAPR International Joint Conference on Biometrics 2017.
-The goal of the challenge is to advance the state-of- technology in the field of automatic ear recognition, to provide participants with a challenging research problem and introduce a benchmark dataset and protocol for assessing the latest techniques, models, and algorithms related to automatic ear recognition.
+The 1st Unconstrained Ear Recognition Challenge (UERC) that was organized in the scope of the IEEE/IAPR International Joint Conference on Biometrics 2017.
+The goal of the challenge was to advance the state-of- technology in the field of automatic ear recognition, to provide participants with a challenging research problem and introduce a benchmark dataset and protocol for assessing the latest techniques, models, and algorithms related to automatic ear recognition.

 Despite the numerous application possibilities in security, surveillance applications, forensics, criminal investigations or border control, the existing research in ear recognition has seldom gone beyond laboratory settings.
 This can mostly be attributed to the enormous appearance variability of ear images when captured in unconstrained settings.
 However, due to recent advances in computer vision, machine learning and artificial intelligence (e.g. with deep learning), many recognition problems are now solvable (to at least some extent) in unconstrained settings and many modalities that were too complex to use in real-life situations are now becoming a viable source of data for person recognition.

 The Unconstrained Ear Recognition Challenge (UERC) built on the advances outlined above and address the problem of ear recognition “in the wild”.
 While many competitions and challenges were organized in the scope of past biometrics-oriented conferences (ICB, BTAS, FG, etc.) for various biometric modalities and numerous problems, ear recognition has not yet been studied within group evaluations making the UERC a unique opportunity with high potential impact.